-20104G1002- Maintenance and Light Repair B (Auto 2)
+20104G1012- Automotive Brake, Suspension, and Steering Repair I (Auto 2)

-Maintenance and Light Repair (MLR) B is a one-credit course that provides students with a foundational knowledge and skills regarding Safety, Suspension & Steering and Brakes.
+This one-credit course is designed to equip students with foundational knowledge and skills regarding automotive suspension, steering, and brake systems.
 Strong emphasis is placed on system and component operations.
-Upon successful completion of the course, students are able to diagnose and repair engine performance related systems.
-This course incorporates all personal and environmental safety practices associated with clothing, eye protection; hand tools; power equipment; proper ventilation; and the handling, storage, and disposal of chemicals and materials in accordance with local, state, and federal safety and environmental regulations.
+Standards are designed to equip students to diagnose and repair engine performance related systems.
+This course incorporates personal and environmental safety practices associated with clothing, eye protection, hand tools, power equipment, ventilation, and material and chemical handling.
+Local, state, and federal safety and environmental regulations will be followed.